-Blast from Past Karsan Ghavri – A Self-made All Rounder.
-The grim irony about our seemingly futile search for pace bowlers is our inability to spot and encourage talent right under our nose.
+Blast from the Past: Karsan Ghavri is a self-made all-rounder.
+The grim irony about our seemingly futile search for pace bowlers is our inability to spot and encourage talent right under our noses.
 Karsan Ghavri is a case in point.
 He has been hailed as one of the “discoveries” of the recent series against the West Indies, yet he has been providing ample evidence of his potential for at least three seasons now.

-And he may not have been discovered at all had not India’s defeat in the first two Tests by stunning margins underlined the need to bolster our spin attack with pace.
-Judged by figures alone, Ghavri’s performance in the last three Tests could by no means be termed spectacular.
+And he may not have been discovered at all had India’s defeat in the first two Tests by stunning margins not underlined the need to bolster our spin attack with pace.
+Judged by figures alone, Karsan Ghavri performance in the last three Tests could by no means be termed spectacular.
 He had a haul of nine wickets for 316 runs off 444 balls and scored 87 runs at an average of 17.40.

-Yet his runs and wickets came at critical stages and in the field, he was a positive asset.
-On his debut at Calcutta, he was an admirable foil to Madan Lal and he was also concerned in a valuable stand of 91 runs which materially improved India’s prospects in the match.
-And when our spinners were getting the big stick again in the final Test in Bombay it was to Ghavri that skipper Mansoor Ali Khan Pataudi turned, to keep down the runs as well as the over-rate.
+Yet his runs and wickets came at critical stages, and on the field, he was a positive asset.
+On his debut at Calcutta, he was an admirable foil to Madan Lal, and he was also concerned with a valuable stand of 91 runs, which materially improved India’s prospects in the match.
+And when our spinners were getting the big stick again in the final Test in Bombay, it was to Ghavri that skipper Mansoor Ali Khan Pataudi turned to keep down the runs as well as the over-rate.

-It would perhaps be more accurate to describe Karsan Ghavri as an all-rounder rather than a pace bowler, though it is as a quickie that his services are needed most at the Test level: He hasn’t the fearsome looks of a fast bowler nor is he endowed with blinding Pace.
-Yet the amiable, 5 ft and 11 inches with a 72 kg weight from Rajkot are pretty effective at a lively medium-pace and with his ability to angle the ball towards the slips 7 or make it get up from just short of a length.
+It would perhaps be more accurate to describe Karsan Ghavri as an all-rounder rather than a pace bowler, though it is as a quickie that his services are needed most at the Test level.
+He doesn’t have the fearsome looks of a fast bowler, nor is he endowed with blinding pace.
+Yet the amiable, 5 feet and 11 inches with a 72 kg weight from Rajkot are pretty effective at a lively medium pace and with his ability to angle the ball towards the slips 7 or make it get up from just short of a length.

-As a batsman, he is a handsome striker of the ball with drives of sweet timing.
+As a batsman, he is a handsome striker of the ball with sweet timing.
 He scored a sparkling 79 not out, including two sixes and ten fours, to scotch MCC’s hopes of a victory over West Zone at Ahmedabad in 1972-73.
-Like most left-handers, ’s are natural players.
+Like most left-handers, they’re natural players.

 Karsan Gharvi first unfolded into my view during the All-India Schools Tournament at Bangalore in 1968–69.
 Reviewing the competition for the 1969 edition of “Indian Cricket,”

-Karsan Ghavri diagonal run-up always help him to make the easy delivery, nip of the pitch and the way he made the ball hurry across the bat all reminded one of Alan Davidson.
+Karsan Ghavri diagonal run-up always helped him to make an easy delivery, a nip of the pitch, and the way he made the ball hurry across the bat all reminded me of Alan Davidson.
 Like the Australian, he never flagged.
 In just two matches for West Zone, Ghavri had a haul of 15 wickets for 127 runs.
 His nine for 59 in the final against East Zone was the best match analysis in the tournament.

-One hopes he will rise to the same stature as his famous compeer.”
+One hopes he will rise to the same stature as his famous competitor.”
 On the tour of Australia that immediately followed, Ghavri was an outstanding success.
-He was second in the batting list with a tally of 564 at an average of 43.38 and took 28 wickets for 636 runs.
+He was second on the batting list with a tally of 564 at an average of 43.38, and he took 28 wickets for 636 runs.

-Noted manager Hemu Adhikari: “Though these bowlers did not trouble e Australian batsmen much, they successfully pinned them down and bottled up the scoring.
-“The averages do not reflect a high caliber of wickets by these bowlers but they invariably succeeded in breaking through the initial batsmen,’leaving to the inners the task of dismissing the middle-order batsmen.
+Noted manager Hemu Adhikari: “Though these bowlers did not trouble the Australian batsmen much, they successfully pinned them down and bottled up the scoring.
+“The averages do not reflect a high caliber of wickets by these bowlers, but they invariably succeeded in breaking through the initial batsmen,’leaving to the inners the task of dismissing the middle-order batsmen.

 Karsan Gharvi played for Saurashtra in the Ranji Trophy soon after his return from Australia.
-After that then migrated to Bombay (Now Mumbai) more in search of bread and butter than to parade his talents.
+After that, he migrated to Bombay (now Mumbai) more in search of bread and butter than to showcase his talents.

 But he ‘has the talent all right.
 With a little more effort on his part and guidance from others, he should serve India well.
 In the course of a chat, I asked Ghavri whether he did any physical training.
 Do you mean exercises?
 Of course, I do some running and skipping.